 Join this 7-day winter vacation package to visit the best spots in Iceland.
 This package will take you to explore Iceland's famous Golden Circle, beautiful South Coast, and richly diverse Snæfellsnes peninsula with a few hidden gems along the way.
 This tour package is perfect for those who want a stress-free week exploring the very best of Iceland's natural beauty.

-You will visit all three national parks in Iceland, filled with natural wonders: Þingvellir National Park on the Golden Circle, Snæfellsjökull National Park in the west, and Vatnajökull National Park in South Iceland.
+You will visit all three national parks in Iceland, filled with natural wonders: Þingvellir National Park on the Golden Circle, Snæfellsjökull National Park in the West, and Vatnajökull National Park in South Iceland.

 All your accommodation is included in this package.
 But you also have the option to spend many nights hunting the Northern Lights at various stunning locations.

 Your amazing winter Iceland adventure starts with a surreal drive through moon-like lava landscapes to reach the northernmost capital of the world, Reykjavík.
-You'll be staying in a hotel in the city centre, making it easy to go out and explore.
+You'll be staying in a hotel in the city center, making it easy to go out and explore.

 If you prefer, you can arrange to visit the Blue Lagoon visit on a different day, so you can settle down and enjoy the capital first, with its quirky cafés, shops, and cosmopolitan cuisine.

-Today, you’ll spend the day exploring the beautiful Snæfellsnes peninsula in north-west Iceland.
+Today, you’ll spend the day exploring the beautiful Snæfellsnes peninsula in northwest Iceland.
 You’ll be picked up at your accommodation and make your first stop at Ytri-Tunga, a beach with a well-known seal colony where they like to sun themselves on the rocks during the warmer months.

 Although today might be too cold for their liking, the beach is a thoughtful place where you can stand on rocky shores and contemplate the endless waves.